 Introduction to Ansible with_items

 Ansible with_items is a lookup type plugins which is used to return list items passed into it.
 Actual plugin name is items.
-Ansible have different plugin types, further these plugin types have various plugins in each category.
-One such plugin type is lookup, which allows ansible to access data from outside resources.
-The data provided by these plugins is converted to standard templating (Jinja2) system in Ansible and used to load variables or templates with any data from those systems.
+Ansible have different plugin types; further these plugin types have various plugins in each category.
+One such plugin type is lookup, which allows Ansible to access data from outside resources.
+The data these plugins provide is converted to a standard templating (Jinja2) system in Ansible and used to load variables or templates with any data from those systems.
 One such lookup plugin is items, which is used with keyword with_items.

 What is Ansible with_items?

-Ansible with_items plugin is a widely used plugin.
-You will use it whenever you need loop arrangement in your playbook, because this is the standard lookup used mostly.
-When we pass a list of items to a task, then task will be performed for all items in that list.
-If a high-level item has also another list, then that list will be flattened and Ansible will not perform recursion for it.
+The ansible with_items plugin is widely used.
+You will use it whenever you need loop arrangement in your playbook because this is the standard lookup used mostly.
+When we pass a list of items to a task, the task will be performed for all items in that list.
+If a high-level item also has another list, then that list will be flattened, and Ansible will not perform recursion for it.
 This feature is not available in it.
-Because that is done by another plugin named list lookup.
-You can use it to achieve recursion.
+Because that is done by another plugin named list lookup, you can use it to achieve recursion.

-Also, you can pass multiple entries in a single item to pass data to parameters when you are running a task which need more than one parameter like while adding a user, you might need to pass userid, name, groups etc. This flexibility makes it more suitable in real world scenarios.
-Also, note that all the variable realization and item parsing will be done on local Ansible controller node, like any other plugin.
+Also, you can pass multiple entries in a single item to pass data to parameters when you are running a task that needs more than one parameter; like while adding a user, you might need to pass userid, name, groups, etc. This flexibility makes it more suitable in real-world scenarios.
+Also, note that all the variable realization and item parsing will be done on the local Ansible controller node, like any other plugin.

-Ansible with_items is a keyword which you will use in playbook and provide a list of items under it.
-These are some scenarios when you have a simple list, an item is list is also a list, each item in list is a combination of few variables.
+Ansible with_items is a keyword you will use in the playbook and provide a list of items under it.
+These are some scenarios when you have a simple list; a thing is a list is also a list, and each item in the list is a combination of a few variables.

 Let us see how its syntax will look:

-1. A simple list will be like below and used in a task as follows.
+1. A simple list will be like the one below and used in the following task.

 - name: ASimple List